micmejia/bible-dump/AMPC/1 Kings/1 Kgs 5.md

-The king commanded, and they hewed _and_ brought out [^a]great, costly stones in order to lay the foundation of the house with dressed stone.
+The king commanded, and they hewed _and_ brought out great, costly stones in order to lay the foundation of the house with dressed stone.